Thalhammer/jwt-cpp/README.md

 }
 ```

-You can build and run [this example](example/print-claims.cpp) after cloning the repository.
+You can build and run [this example](example/print-claims.cpp) locally after cloning the repository.

 ```sh
 cmake .